svikashk/docs/guide/use-cases.md

 page_title: Use Cases
 nav_order: 15
 icon_path: /assets/uploads/use-cases.svg
-description: "All the different ways you can use Zepel to manage your project and ship new features."
+description: "All the different ways you can use Zepel to manage your squad and ship new features."
 permalink: use-cases/
 ---